josesousaribeiro/eXirt-XAI-Pipeline/README.md

   - df_dataset_properties: dataset with all 15 properties analyzed in the Multiple Correspondence Analysis - MCA;

-  - Analisys_of_Cluster_by_eXirt.ipynb: all analysis of item parameter values for the two clusters.
+  - Analisys_of_Cluster_by_eXirt.ipynb: all analysis of item parameter values for the two clusters;

+  - Just eXirt - Execution example.ipynb: simple execution of eXirt.

 To run the notebook XAI - IRT Notebook.ipynb, it is suggested to use Google Colab, for a better and faster execution of the tool.